As an Amazon Associate I earn from qualifying purchases.

-Holly and I have both been pig hunting lately, so, for the first time in a while, either through hunting or because of our hog farming friends, we have lots of pork around the house.
+Once in a while, either through hunting or because of our hog farming friends, we have lots of pork around the house.
 Mostly I cure the meat in various ways and make lots of fresh sausages, but the backstrap, tenderloin and other tender cuts usually get cooked simply, like this Japanese ginger pork.

 More or less, this is a Japanese take on German jägerschnitzel.
 Pork loin, pounded thin, seared in oil, then doused in a sauce with mushrooms.
 You can either leave the pork unadorned or dust it in a little rice flour, which is what I do.

 The only tricky part to ginger pork is getting the ginger juice.
 Traditionally, you’d use a porcelain ginger grater, but you can also use something like a microplane grater, or do what I do and use a sturdy garlic press.
 I like a full 3 tablespoons of ginger juice in here, but if you’re not a fan of, say, those spicy ginger beers, stick to 1 or 2 tablespoons.

 The rest of the sauce is a bit like teriyaki, only there’s no sugar.

 It’s a fantastic, simple and fast meal to put together on a weeknight.
 Serve this with Japanese-style rice and maybe a cucumber salad like this one from my friend Elise at Simply Recipes.

 - A 4-inch piece of ginger, peeled